htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - **Distance**: Ranged 5
 - **Target**: Special

-**Effect**: For each essence you spend, you can target 1 creature.
+**Effect**: For each [[Essence|essence]] you spend, you can target 1 creature.
 That creature gains the benefit of your Void Sense feature until the end of your next turn, but doesn’t gain the use of Shared Void Sense.

 #### SPECIALIZATION TRIGGERED ACTION

-Your specialization grants you a triggered action, as shown on the [[Elementalist]] Triggered Actions table.
+Your specialization grants you a triggered action, as shown on the [[Elementalist Triggered Actions]] table.

 ###### ELEMENTALIST TRIGGERED ACTIONS